-Better public finances lift spending outlook
+Carney: Brexit has cost households £900

 The year got off to a disappointing start when bad weather restricted growth to just 0.1% in the first quarter.

-However, Bank of England governor Mark Carney has reiterated his view that the slowdown is temporary.

-"Our view is not that circumstances changed in the first quarter.
-It's more likely to have been temporary and idiosyncratic factors that slowed the economy," he told MPs on Tuesday.
+However, Mr Carney has reiterated his view that the slowdown is temporary: "Our view is not that circumstances changed in the first quarter.
+It's more likely to have been temporary and idiosyncratic factors that slowed the economy."

-by Kamal Ahmed, BBC economics editor
+Analysis: Kamal Ahmed, BBC economics editor

 With public sector net borrowing now £4.7bn below the Office for Budget Responsibility's official forecast - record levels of employment are keeping tax receipts healthy - a little bit of "wriggle room" has certainly opened up in the public finances.